fengx13/fengx13.github.io/_pages/join us.md

 author_profile: true
 ---

-Multiple funded Ph.D.
-(Fall 2025) and Postdoc positions are available at the University of Minnesota.
+We have a few available opportunities for PhD students (Fall 2025) or Postdoc (Anytime until filled) are available at the University of Minnesota.
 The research focuses on applying and developing ML/AI techniques to address biomedical problems, advance precision medicine and improve healthcare.
 The ultimate goal of our study is to revolutionize the field of biomedicine through cutting-edge AI technologies and to solve practical biomedical problems in the real world.
 We have abundant research experience working on machine learning, data mining, NLP, etc., and its application in the biomedical areas.
 The students will have significant freedom to explore the research they are interested in.
 Excellent students in our team will have the chance to visit Harvard University.
 Students interested in our research are also welcome to reach out to us.

 <b>Requirements for Ph.D. candidates</b>